axd1x8a/BHD-decryptor/README.md

 ## Keys

-You can get the keys by looking up "BEGIN PUBLIC KEY" in the Elden Ring executable, or just check [BinderKeys](https://github.com/JKAnderson/BinderKeys)
+You can get the keys by looking up "BEGIN RSA PUBLIC KEY" in the Elden Ring executable, or just check [BinderKeys](https://github.com/JKAnderson/BinderKeys)

 ## How fast is it?